cdowdy/concrete5-Magnific-Popup/README.md

 -------------

 1. clone/ or download zip.
-2. unzip and move to /packages directory.
+2. unzip and move the top-level magnific_popup folder to /packages directory.
 3. In the Concrete5 Dashboard go to "Extend Concrete5".
 4. Magnific Popup should be waiting for installation.